2mol/juricho.me/content/posts/online-hackathon.md

 But there was definitely a feeling of herding cats, and I think as organisers we failed to give a clearer structure to the participants.
 Overall, I think a bunch of people got good value out of it, but I wish it had been more.
 The physical class in 2018 was also held by Julie and it was insanely full and popular, so we have a high bar to aspire to.

 **T-shirts:** We had a whole PayPal Odyssey that I was luckily less involved in.
 Of course they blocked our account (what else does PayPal do) after we had sold a couple thousand bucks worth of t-shirts.
 Solving this took more than half a year, but it's really not worth discussing in detail.

-### Things we're doing differently in 2021

-We're sticking to the general approach we took in 2020.
-There are a couple of important things we've ironed out though.

-- sponsors -> partners
-- streamyard has 1080p now. yay!
-- no tshirts, screw you paypal
-- no complicated instructions - simplify

 ## Final notes and learnings